Patients Ryan and Bjorn

 Having chemotherapy or radiation to treat another type of cancer can increase your child’s risk of developing leukemia.
 And children who have Down syndrome or Li-Fraumeni syndrome are also at a higher risk for the disease.

-What Are the Early Symptoms of Leukemia in Children?
+What Are Symptoms of Leukemia in Children?

 As leukemia cells multiply, they interfere with the production of healthy blood cells and bone marrow function.
 This can lead to a wide range of symptoms, including: